Unleash Your Creativity

 - Opens minds to new interests;

-- Provides practical writing skills that can help in future life (e.g. in the workplace).
+- Provides practical writing skills that can help in a future life (e.g. in the workplace).

-Therapist Chris Burn, author of ‘Poetry Changes Lives’, leads our Creative Writing groups.
+Therapist Chris Burn, the author of ‘Poetry Changes Lives’, leads our Creative Writing groups.

 “Writing has great benefits for those in recovery, but it needs to be interesting as well, so we normally start with a short presentation to ‘add a bit of colour’.”

-The group are then asked to report back on assignments given the previous week – perhaps a poem or a short story that they have composed, and the other members discuss.
+The group is then asked to report back on assignments given the previous week – perhaps a poem or a short story that they have composed, and the other members discuss.

-After this, the group look at one or two writing techniques that can be helpful in making a piece more interesting, perhaps metaphor or oxymoron, or else they look at writing styles generally.
+After this, the group looks at one or two writing techniques that can be helpful in making a piece more interesting, perhaps metaphor or oxymoron, or else they look at writing styles generally.